danieldeloretta/PHP-OSTKit/README.md

 $user_uuid = OST::create_user($name);
 ```

 Don't forget to add in your API key, API secret, and base URL into your project.
-I defined them as a constant in a config file.
+I defined them as a constant in a config file in my project.